thomahn3/crypto-spreadsheet-automation/README.md

 - 2024-12-02 I’m directly analysing the parsed transactions but I’ve read about using IDL files to identify program instructions in a more readable format but there isn’t much information about it.
 I finally got all the transactions working for the non-sol transactions on one of the wallets and now the code works completely for two wallets.
 I just need to get more data to test then handle the transfer component of tokens.
 - 2024-12-04 Got the transfer of tokens working and updated the program Id’s to fetch it from jupiter’s v6 api to get the latest information.
 - 2024-12-05 Fixed minor bugs and initialised the web interface with nextjs
 - 2024-12-06 Got initialised formatting for the spreadsheet working, working on getting previous signatures and leaving them out to make it more efficient so previous transactions aren’t processed.
+Started updated the README.md.
+- 2024-12-07 Changed data to be based in USDT format, updated formatting and added unrealised and realised profit.